Nico-Hei/GNW-Modding/README.md

 Run `gnwmanager info` if following message pops up you installed it correctly
 ![GNWInfo](https://github.com/Nico-Hei/GNW-Modding/blob/main/RPI_GNW_Installation.png)
 The error is okay.
 It appears because I havent connected the game and watch to the pi yet.

+## 3. Backups and bootloader unlock
+I already did this step but iam going to try to